nbicocchi/learn-microservices/modules/containerization/slides/2 - Image creation.md

 # Install the required packages
 RUN pip install -r requirements.txt

-# Expose port 5000 for the Flask app
-EXPOSE 5000

 # Define the command to run the application
 CMD ["python", "app.py"]
 ```